Guild of One-Name Studies

 Emphasis has been mainly on Vant & Vaunt but all mentions of the other variants are also recorded.

-Trees for three major Vant families have been reconstructed & are still being added to, others are in progress.
+Trees for two major Vant families have been reconstructed & are still being added to, others are in progress.

 For future research the intention is to concentrate on the Vants and then follow on with the variants, gathering all the information I can, constructing trees and recording life events worldwide.